blaze/blaze/docs/source/format.rst

 5. And last but not least, the data should be easily 'shardable' for optimal behavior in distributed storage.
-Providing a format that is already 'shared' by default would represent a big advantage for us.
+Providing a format that is already 'sharded' by default would represent a big advantage for allowing spreading a Blaze object among different nodes.

 These points, in combination with a distributed filesystem, and combined with a system that would be aware of the physical topology of